rstudio/docker-r-session-complete/README.md

 The Docker images built from these Dockerfiles are intended to be used for R and Jupyter sessions and jobs with RStudio Server Pro, Launcher, and Kubernetes.

+Note: These Docker images are not equipped or intended to be used to run RStudio Server Pro within a Docker container.

 For more information about RStudio Server Pro and Launcher, refer to the [Launcher Overview](https://solutions.rstudio.com/launcher/overview/) on the RStudio Solutions website.